-A congregation should provide a minimum allowance that corresponds to the employer portion of social security taxes (7.65% of column 1 plus column 2 in Table 1 for 2019) as is done by the Southern Ohio Synod.
-Congregations may further choose to provide for some or all of the remaining social security taxes (7.65% for 2019).
-The pastor reports it as salary regardless what is provided.
+Congregation should provide a minimum allowance that corresponds to the employer portion of social security taxes (7.65% of column 1 plus column 2 in Table 1 for 2020) as is done by the Southern Ohio Synod.
+Congregations may further choose to provide for some or all of the remaining social security taxes (7.65% for 2020).
+The Pastor reports it as salary regardless what is provided.